 3. Layer, layer, layer

-Another key feature of this style is how layered it is – a floor rug appears in almost every space (sometimes two on top of each other!), cushions are stacked, and styling arrangements are multi-layered.
+Another key feature of this style is how layered it is — a floor rug appears in almost every space, cushions are stacked, and styling arrangements are multi-layered.
 It all adds to this feeling of warmth and invitingness that’s making this trend so popular.

 2. Grand glamour

 The next big trend I’m predicting couldn’t be more different to Scandi-coastal!
 Grand glamour takes inspiration from old Hollywood and is all about rich fabrics, opulent finishes and luxe accessories.